 Legal Requirements for a Valid Thai Will

-Under Thai law, several types of wills are recognized, but the most common is a written will signed by the testator in the presence of witnesses.
-Key requirements include:
+Thai law recognizes several forms of wills, but each must comply with specific legal requirements to be enforceable.
+The most common form is a written will signed by the testator in the presence of witnesses.

 2. Parents